 This is what I hear when I’m called high functioning:

-You’re too good for help, but not good enough for me for accept you
+You’re too good for help, but not good enough for me to accept you

 Please tell me that high functioning means you don’t do any “scary autism” stuff